openstack/openstack-ansible/doc/source/install-guide/targethosts-prepare.rst

    configuration, edit the generated configuration file as needed.

 #.
 To use the optional Block Storage (cinder) service, create an LVM
-   volume group named ``cinder-volume`` on the Block Storage host.
-A metadata size of 2048 must be specified during physical volume creation.
+   volume group named ``cinder-volumes`` on the storage host.
+Specify a metadata size of 2048 when creating the physical volume.
 For example:

    .. code-block:: shell-session